hyperledger/besu-docs/docs/public-networks/how-to/bonsai-limit-trie-logs.md

 ---
 title: Reduce storage for Bonsai Tries
 sidebar_position: 12
-description: Enable this feature to reduce the size of your database for Bonsai Tries
+description: Enable this feature to reduce the size of your database when using Bonsai Tries
 tags:
   - public networks
 ---